TimBellerby/PM-Programming-Language/README.txt

 Most of the single-node part of the language - including concurrent loops and communicating

-operators is now working.
-Types are currently restricted to int, long and bool, with some support for
+operators (apart from reductions) is now working.
+Types are currently restricted to int, long and bool,

-strings.
+with some support for strings.

+There is a floating bug in the code generator that causes crashes in some compilations.
+I am chasing

+this down.

 Look out for updates over the next month or so.